Bhavik283/VideoApp/README.md

-Video Recording Application for MacOS using AVFoundation for preview and FFmpeg for recording Doesn't contain sandbox, so can't be distributed via App Store.
+Video Recording Application for MacOS using AVFoundation for preview and FFmpeg for recording.
+Doesn't contain sandbox, so can't be distributed via App Store.